 (Level 0 is chosen so the new employee recognizes their relative position and wants to move up in levels.
-It is recommended that a special hard hat sticker or identifying patch be used to alert other workers of that status.)
+It is recommended that a special hard hat sticker or identifying patch be used to alert other workers to that status.)

 - 1. Entry level.
 A high school graduate or equivalent.
 Preferably a technical college graduate. - 2.
 Unqualified to perform electrical tasks in the field unsupervised by a QEW.
 Might be qualified for mechanical tasks not requiring electrical isolation or exposure. - 3.
-Completed training for worksite safety, basic electrical safety, construction safety, operation of the generators and operation of the wind site. - 4.
-Completed training for basic electrical theory, electrical equipment operation and electrical safety procedures. - 5.
+Completed training for worksite safety, basic electrical safety, construction safety, operation of the BESS site. - 4.
+Completed training in basic electrical theory, electrical equipment operation and electrical safety procedures. - 5.
 Limited to low voltage circuits while under supervision by a QEW.